-Assistant Professor, Department of Biomedical Informatics and Intelligent Systems, University of Pittsburgh
+Assistant Professor, Biomedical Informatics & Intelligent Systems, University of Pittsburgh

-My research is at the intersection of medical vision (medical image analysis), machine learning, and bioinformatics.
-I develop algorithms to analyze and understand medical images along with genetic data and other electrical health records such as the clinical report.
-For example, I have developed a probabilistic model to extract information from brain images (Magnetic Resonance Images) of patients with Alzheimer's disease and relate them the underlying genetic markers involved in the disease.
-I am interested in novel method development as well as real-world clinical applications.
+Dr. Batmanghelich is at the intersection of medical vision (medical image analysis), machine learning, and bioinformatics.
+He develops algorithms to analyze and understand medical images along with genetic data and other electrical health records such as the clinical report.
+For example, he developed a probabilistic model to extract information from brain images (Magnetic Resonance Images) of patients with Alzheimer's disease and relates them the underlying genetic markers involved in the disease.
+He is interested in novel method development as well as real-world clinical applications.

-Associate Professor, Computer Science Department, Federal University of Sao Carlos
+Associate Professor, Computer Science, Federal University of Sao Carlos

-Assistant Professor of Radiology, Biomedical Informatics, and Bioengineering, University of Pittsburgh
+Assistant Professor; Radiology, Biomedical Informatics & Bioengineering; University of Pittsburgh

 Dr. Wu’s background is in computer vision with additional training in radiology and clinical imaging.
 His research interfaces a broad range of interdisciplinary in computational science and medicine for translational and clinical applications, with main areas in computational biomedical imaging analysis, big (health) data coupled with machine/deep learning, imaging-based clinical studies, radiomics/radiogenomics, and artificial intelligence in clinical informatics/workflows.
 Current research interests center on computational breast imaging and clinical studies for investigating quantitative imaging-derived biomarkers, models, and systems for breast cancer screening, risk assessment, diagnosis, prognosis, and treatment, towards improving individualized clinical decision-making and precision medicine.